 Stevens defines the difference in approaches as exploratory vs. explanatory.

 “Generally speaking, if it is explanatory, you just want to help your reader understand a concept as clearly as you can.
-If it is exploratory, you are building an interface the encourages your reader to learn things themselves and find things you had not anticipated.”
+If it is exploratory, you are building an interface that encourages your reader to learn things themselves and find things you had not anticipated.”

 The simulitis graphics were more explanatory than exploratory – although Stevens admits there can be overlap between the two.

 "Collaboration, iteration and feedback are important parts of the design process at any time, but particularly when visualizing sensitive data in the midst of a global crisis."